dirkpetersen/our-chat/README.md

 ## <a name='Budgeting'></a>Budgeting

 Since LibreChat does not support cost control at this time, we need to rely on AWS.
-The service `AWS Budgets` is a good start but we realize quickly, that this product is for alerting only and does actually not stop services from being used, if there is a budget overrun.
-Now, AWS will point out that there is another service called `AWS Budget Actions` but it seems, those are mainly triggering `AWS Lambda` scripts.
-They also lack the flexibilty we need, and that raises the question, why we are not just running an hourly Lambda script to check where we are with our spend.
+The service `AWS Budgets` is a good start, but we quickly realize that this product is for alerting only and does not actually stop services from being used if there is a budget overrun.
+AWS will point out that there is another service called `AWS Budget Actions`, but it seems those are mainly triggering `AWS Lambda` scripts.
+They also lack the flexibility we need, which raises the question: why not just run an hourly Lambda script to check our spend?

-Let's assume, our monthly budget is $1000 (and not a penny more).
-If we disable the service after $950 has been spent, this may happen at the first day of the month and then nobody will be able to use the system for the rest of the month.
-We could also set the budget to $32 per day and with max 31 days in a month we would never exceed $992 / month.
-But that would mean people cannot really do big things and we want to support innovation.
+Let's assume our monthly budget is $1000 (and not a penny more).
+If we disable the service after $950 has been spent, this may happen on the first day of the month, and then nobody will be able to use the system for the rest of the month.
+We could also set the budget to $32 per day, and with a maximum of 31 days in a month, we would never exceed $992 / month.
+But that would mean people cannot really do big things, and we want to support innovation.
 We do not want someone to be constrained by the $32 per day if only $100 has been spent this month.

-So let's see, if we can accumulate the budget.
+So let's see if we can accumulate the budget.
 For example, if the system has not been used for 3 days, we would set the budget of the 4th day to $128 (`$32*4`).
 If someone came and used that entire amount on the 4th day, we would start fresh on the 5th day, and the budget would be $32 per day again.
 In an extreme case, assume the system has not been used for the first 30 days in a month.
-Then someone could come along and use $960 (`$32*30`) on the 31st day and we would still be within budget.
+Then someone could come along and use $960 (`$32*30`) on the 31st day, and we would still be within budget.

-How should this be implemented ?
-Please see https://github.com/dirkpetersen/our-chat/issues/1
+How should this be implemented?
+Please see https://github.com/dirkpetersen/our-chat/issues/1 for further discussion.

 ## <a name='APIusage'></a>API usage